Răzvan Sava: Udinese

 On 23 August 2024, Sava joined Serie A club Udinese on a five-year deal, for a transfer fee reportedly worth €2.5 million plus €1 million in bonuses.
 He made his debut on 25 September, starting and saving a penalty kick in a 3–1 home win over Salernitana in the second round of the Coppa Italia.

 Sava recorded his Serie A debut on 9 December 2024, in a 2–1 away victory over Monza.
 He totalled 12 league matches during his debut season, as Udinese finished 12th in the table.

+Universitatea Craiova

+On 19 June 2026, Liga I club Universitatea Craiova announced the signing of Sava on a four-year contract, for an undisclosed fee.